-It is important that students have access to needed hardware and software upon beginning the course; deadlines are firm in the courses.
+It is important that students have access to needed hardware and software upon beginning the course as assignment deadlines are firm.

-The minimum requirements for hardware and software are as followed:
+The minimum requirements for hardware and software are as follows:

 Hardware: Please see the minimum hardware requirements for supported operating systems.
-Student experience will be substantially enhanced when hardware is modern and equipped to support media-intense webpages and assets.
+Student experience will be substantially enhanced when the hardware is modern and equipped to support media-intense web pages and assets.

 Browsers: Firefox (latest stable version), Chrome (latest stable version), Internet Explorer (version 11 only; earlier versions are no longer supported by Microsoft), and Edge (latest stable version).
-Plugins: Adobe Flash (latest version), Java (latest version) and Shockwave (latest version).
+Plugins: Java (latest version).

 Software: Mac OSX version 10.9.5 or greater.

-Browsers: Firefox (latest stable version), Chrome (latest stable version), and Safari (version 6 or better).
-Plugins: Adobe Flash (latest version), Java (latest version) and Shockwave (latest version).
+Browsers: Firefox (latest stable version), Chrome (latest stable version), and Safari (latest stable version).
+Plugins: Java (latest version).

 Tablets and Smartphones

-Due to the lack of media plugins available and file handling support on mobile platforms, MTDA does not support any tablet or smartphone OS platform, including iPhones, iPads, Android Phone or Tablets or Windows RT devices.
+Due to the lack of multimedia and file handling support on mobile platforms, MTDA does not support any tablet or smartphone OS platform, including iPhones, iPads, Android Phone or Tablets or Windows RT devices.
 Some students report successfully completing classes in these devices, however, support and assistance are not available from MTDA for these devices.

-MTDA broadly supports ChromeOS devices for delivery of our online courses, however, districts utilizing this platform should note a couple of things.
-First, please support your local students on completing common digital tasks on the platform, including utilizing Google Docs, Sheets and Slides to open, modify and then export documents in common formats (like RTF, .doc, .docx, .xlsx, .pptx, etc.) We are not in a position to train your students on how to use their Chromebooks.
+MTDA broadly supports ChromeOS devices for delivery of our online courses, however, districts utilizing this platform should note: First, please support your local students on completing common digital tasks on the platform, including utilizing Google Docs, Sheets and Slides to open, modify and then export documents in common formats (like RTF, .doc, .docx, .xlsx, .pptx, etc.) We are not in a position to train your students on how to use their Chromebooks.
 Second, please be sure that students feel empowered to access both technical staff and our help desk if they run into issues.